syncfusion-content/blazor-docs/blazor/spinner/customization.md

 ### Type

 By default, the `Type` is `None` where the Blazor Spinner is loaded based on the theme used in the application.
-You can also customize the type and show it on Spinner using the `Type` property.
+The type can also be customized and shown on Spinner using the `Type` property.
 The available types are:

 * None
 * Material